More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Practice these fundamentals: Learn basic checkmate patterns with chariot and cannon, Study opening principles (develop chariots, control center), Understand piece values (Chariot > Horse ≈ Cannon > Elephant > Advisor > Soldier), Practice endgames with single chariot vs. defense, Use the hint feature to learn strong moves, Analyze your games using the undo function.

 Yes!
 Our Xiangqi game is fully responsive and works on all devices - smartphones, tablets, and desktops.
-The interface adapts to your screen size, and touch controls are optimized for mobile play.
-You can drag pieces or tap to move.
+The interface adapts to your screen size and touch controls are optimized for mobile play.
+On a phone or tablet you simply tap a piece and tap its destination; on desktop you can also drag pieces with the mouse.

 Easy: AI calculates 2 moves ahead - good for beginners learning the game.
 Medium: AI calculates 3 moves ahead - balanced challenge for casual players.
 Hard: AI calculates 4 moves ahead - serious challenge with advanced evaluation.
 The AI also uses Positional Value Tables to make strategically sound moves at all levels.